|Two reports in Sept & Nov. 2010

 A report from 2017:

-he looked in the spare tire compartment of his California bought car after
+reported that he looked in the spare tire compartment of his California-bought

 |My own thoughts?: